 In 1987, Piper Archaeological Research, Inc. (PARI) conducted an archaeological site inventory of Lee County.
 They were able to identify an additional 53 sites increasing the total number of known archaeological sites in Lee County to 204.
 PARI created a site predictive model and archaeological sensitivity map for the county that highlighted potential areas likely to contain additional archaeological sites.
 Approximately seventy-five percent of Galt Preserve lies within the study's "Sensitivity Level 2" area (Figure 10).
 The study defines this level as "areas that contain known archaeological sites that have not been assessed for significance and/or conform to the site predictive model in such a way that there is a high likelihood that unrecorded sites of potential significance are present.
-If these areas are to be impacted, then they should be subjected to a cultural resource assessment survey by a qualified professional archaeological sites in the impact area and/or 2) assess the significance of these sites" (Austin 1987).
+If these areas are to be impacted, then they should be subjected to a cultural resource assessment survey by a qualified professional archaeologist in order to 1) determine the presence of any archaeological sites in the impact area and/or 2) assess the significance of these sites" (Austin 1987).